hybridgroup/gitnesse/README.md

 For Rails 3, create an initializer file config/initializer/gitnesse.rb like this:

     Gitnesse.config do |config|
-      config.repository_url = "git@github.com:luishurtado/gitnesse-wiki.git"
+      config.repository_url = "git@github.com:luishurtado/gitnesse-wiki.wiki"
     end

 ## Usage

-For Rails 3 there is rake task:
+For Rails 3 there is a rake task:

     $ rake gitnesse

-There is also available an executable that requires the path to the configuration file:
+Not Rails 3 ?
+There is available an executable that requires the path to the configuration file:

     $ CONFIG='./gitnesse_config.rb' gitnesse